Video · 2026-03-19

 Short-form video is no longer a teenager's pastime.
 In 2026, TikTok has established itself as the second most-used search engine in the world after Google.
 The shift is especially dramatic in local search.
 Consumers increasingly search for "Vancouver restaurants," "Burnaby nail salon," or "Richmond cafe" on TikTok before they ever open Google.

 Instagram Reels and YouTube Shorts follow the same trajectory.
-Instagram prioritizes Reels in its Explore tab, and YouTube Shorts leverages YouTube's existing search infrastructure to massively boost visibility for informational short-form content.
+Instagram prioritizes Reels in its Explore tab, and YouTube Shorts builds on YouTube's existing search infrastructure to massively boost visibility for informational short-form content.
 For Vancouver small business owners, the implication is clear: having a website alone is no longer enough.
 You need to show up on video.

 Looking at Vancouver-specific data, TikTok search volume for "Vancouver Korean restaurant" has roughly tripled from 2024 to 2026.
 Nail salons, beauty services, and cafes show similar trends.
 If customers are already searching for your industry on short-form platforms, not being there means leaving opportunities on the table.